dustywater/Mac-Linux-Fan-Wizard/README.md

 # Mac-Linux-Fan-Wizard
 Simple program to control your Macintosh fan speed!
+When running linux.

 Help:
 -----